 Day One – The Peak and Central

-Start the day with a bird’s eye view of Hong Kong from The Peak, then explore Hong Kong’s Central district on foot via a self-guided walking tour before ending the day with a few drinks in SoHo or on Lan Kwai Fong.
+Start your first day in HK with a bird’s eye view of Hong Kong from The Peak, then explore Hong Kong’s Central district on foot via a self-guided walking tour before ending the day with a few drinks in SoHo or on Lan Kwai Fong.

 The Peak Tram, which first operated in 1888, is a popular option to get from Central to the top of the mountain – but often the longest option as we heard of wait times of up to two hours (and with only 3 days in Hong Kong, there’s no time for that!).
 A second option is to catch bus 15 from the Central Piers for a ride up the mountainside, passing posh Hong Kong residences along the way.